 Why Do Some Films Utilize a 2KDI?

 There are several reasons to utilize a 2KDI when transferring any particular film to UHD.
-The most common reasons include:
+The most common causes include:

 - A Large Number of Computer Generated Effects

 When a piece of video media has a large number of CGI effects throughout, it will often utilize a 2KDI.
-The reason for that is that it would take the large server farms that are used to render the effects a considerably longer period of time to finish their job.
+The reason for that is that it would take the massive server farms (that are used to render the effects) considerably longer time to finish their job.
 Since it takes a lot longer, that means that those servers will not be able to make room to render other media.
-That being said, there are studios out there that will render in native 4K at all production phases of the process (Netflix, for example).
+However, some studios render in native 4K at all production phases of the process (Netflix, for example).

 Why You Shouldn’t Let “Real” VS “Fake” 4K Websites Influence Your Media Purchasing Decisions